mufeedvh/basecrack/README.md

 <details>
 	<summary><strong>Fun Fact!</strong></summary>
   	<br>
   	I initially made this after being fed up with lame CTF challenges with multi-encoded bases.
-Now some of them started doing that in Steganography challenges as well so I automated that too smh!
+Now some of them started doing that in Steganography challenges so I automated that too smh!
 </details>

 ## Table of Contents